Pat O'Dea: Early life

-O'Dea was born in Kilmore, Victoria, Australia to an Irish-born father and a Victorian-born mother.
+O'Dea was born in Kilmore, Victoria, Australia, to an Irish-born father and a Victorian-born mother.
 He was the third child of seven children.
 As a child he attended Christian Brothers College and Xavier College.
-As a 16-year-old he received a bronze medallion from the Royal Humane Society of Australasia for rescuing a woman at Mordialloc beach.
+As a 16-year-old, he received a bronze medallion from the Royal Humane Society of Australasia for rescuing a woman at Mordialloc beach.

 Playing career

 O'Dea played American football at the University of Wisconsin–Madison, where he was their star fullback from 1896–1899 and captained the 1898 and 1899 teams.
-In those days fullbacks punted and often did the placekicking.
-In the 1898 edition of the Northwestern game, which was played in a blizzard, he drop kicked a 62-yard field goal, and had a 116-yard punt.
+In those days, fullbacks punted and often did the placekicking.
+In the 1898 edition of the Northwestern game, which was played in a blizzard, he drop-kicked a 62-yard field goal, and he had a 116-yard punt.
 This earned him the nickname "Kangaroo Kicker".

-Wisconsin then headed into a Thanksgiving Day showdown with 1898 Western champions Michigan with only the narrow loss to Yale marring their record.
-New songs were composed for the occasion including “Oh, Pat O’Dea” to the popular tune “Margery”.
-The chorus ran:
+Wisconsin then headed into a Thanksgiving Day showdown with 1898 Western champions Michigan, with only the narrow loss to Yale marring their record.
+New songs were composed for the occasion, including “Oh, Pat O’Dea” to the popular tune “Margery”.
+The chorus ran:"Oh Pat O’Dea, oh Pat O’Dea, We love you more and more.

-"Oh Pat O’Dea, oh Pat O’Dea, We love you more and more.
-Oh Pat O’Dea, oh Pat O’Dea, You’re the boy that we adore; Your leg is ever sure and true, And always kicks a goal or two.
-The team and rooters worship you.
-Oh Pat O’Dea."